 How Does American Airlines Make its Money?

 American Airlines is the world’s largest airline by fleet size and revenue passenger miles, operating approximately 950 mainline aircraft plus 500+ regional jets.
 The company serves over 350 destinations in more than 60 countries through its hubs in Dallas/Fort Worth, Charlotte, Miami, Chicago O’Hare, Philadelphia, Phoenix, and Washington Reagan.
-American Airlines is a founding member of the Oneworld alliance and has joint ventures with British Airways, Japan Airlines, and Qantas.
-The company carries roughly 200 million passengers annually.
-However, American carries more debt than any other US airline — over $30 billion — a legacy of aggressive fleet investments and pandemic-era borrowing that remains a key investor concern.
+American carries roughly 200 million passengers annually and is a founding member of the Oneworld alliance.

 American Airlines (AAL) Business Model